infiniteflight/infiniteflight-docs/scenario-editor-manual/index.md

 ## What is a scenario?

-A scenario is a session in Infinite Flight with specific aims.
+A scenario is a session in Infinite Flight with a specific goal or set of goals.
 This could be:

- - A flight training lesson (i.e. how to land an aircraft)
+ - A flight training lesson (e.g. how to land an aircraft)
- - A challenge (i.e. land the Space Shuttle)
+ - A challenge (e.g. land the Space Shuttle)
- - A mission (i.e. fly a specific route)
+ - A mission (e.g. fly a specific route)

 The Scenario Editor has been created to help you build interactive experiences inside Infinite Flight.
-You have access to all the simulator states in Infinite Flight to build scenarios that can prompt users to perform a specific action, and then carry out more actions based on their reaction.
+You have access to all the simulator states in Infinite Flight to build scenarios that can prompt users to perform a specific action, and then carry out more actions based on their inputs.

 ## Accessing The Scenario Editor

 To use the Scenario Editor, you must be registered by a member of the Infinite Flight team.
-This is currently invite only.
+This is currently invite-only.
 Please reach out to your contact at Infinite Flight if you cannot access it.

 Step 1